 Every year, around graduation time, I become reflective.
 I know what I have taught them, but what have they learned?
-I know what they were given, but what are they taking away?
+I know what I gave them, but what are they taking away?
 I see how they have grown, but are they where they need to be?

-After all I have said to them, have I said everything that needs to be said?
+After all I have said to them, have I said everything that needed saying?

 Asking why is a habit that is near and dear to all our hearts.
 It’s one of those things that is simply a part of being human.